 - Do they have a separate waiting area for well children and sick children?
 You don’t want the routine check ups that come later on to lead to a sick visit just a few days later.

 - Is the office staff friendly?
 Do they seem to operate in an efficient manner?
 One negative about our first doctor interview was the front desk staff seemed very confused and getting some simple paperwork at the end of our appointment was a 10 minute ordeal.
-This wouldn’t be fun with a sick baby.
+Long waits are difficult with sick babies

 - Is the office clean?
 Are there dirty toys lying around?